1ud0v1c/leboncoin-albums/README.md

 - I was using Koin 2.2.0 in the project which has [been released](https://medium.com/koin-developers/whats-next-with-koin-2-2-3-0-releases-6c5464ae5e3d) the 13 October, I tried to add a SavedStateHandle to my list using the new syntax (they advice to use get() as usual), but I encountered [an exception](https://www.google.com/search?client=firefox-b-d&q=%22No+definition+found+for+class%3A%27androidx.lifecycle.SavedStateHandle%27.%22) by doing so.
 So I downgraded the [version to the 2.1.6](https://medium.com/koin-developers/unboxing-koin-2-1-7f1133ebb790), where the syntax is a bit different, but works pretty well !

+## Interesting links read during the test

+During the test, I read several interresing things like :

+- The [next release](https://medium.com/androiddevelopers/restore-recyclerview-scroll-position-a8fbdc9a9334) of the RecyclerView library (1.2.0-alpha6 for now) will be able to restore the scrolling position directly, no need to handle it by ourselves.
+- An [article](https://dev.to/adevintaspain/making-android-ui-testing-enjoyable-3a1n) by the developer of Barista to explain his adventure with Android UI tests.